HiddenOffset/RavenField-External-Trainer/README.md

 # Ravenfield Trainer EA32

 ## What’s Ravenfield?
 Ravenfield is a single-player/team-based shooter with bots.
-No always-online or anti-cheat—great for tinkering in a local sandbox.

 ## What this project is
 A small external trainer for the EA32 build of Ravenfield.
 It finds key player stats in memory, then reads/writes them to give tweaks (infinite health/ammo, no spread/overheat, faster movement, etc.).